daniilnahl/Notes/General Information/Vocab.md

 - **pretest loop**: a loop where the condition is evaluated before the loop executes.
 - **post test loop**: a loop where condition is evaluated after the loop executes.
 Eg: do-while loop.
 - **sentinel**: a value in a list of values that indicates the end of a list.
 A value that can't be confused with a valid value like -1.
+- **abstraction**: concept in SDE that allows a programmer to design a solution and use specific methods for a certain purpose without concern/knowing how that method works.
+Eg: .push_back(), pow(), etc.
+- **OOP**: Object Oriented Programming, revolves around the idea of an object which is an entity that combines data and functions into a single unit:
+    - **Object**: entity that combines data and functions and acts as a single unit.
+    - **Attributes**: data items/values of an object stored in its *member variables*.
+    - **data hiding**: restricting data access and ability to modify to only certain members of an object.
+    - **encapsulation**: bundling of an object's data and functions into a single entity.
+    - **Member functions**: functions that act on the attributes of the class. *There are these types:*
+        - **Acessor/Get/Getter Function**: uses data but doesnt modify data. *Use 'get' in the name.*
+        - **Mutator/Set/Setter Function**: uses data and modifies data. *Use 'set' in the name.*
+        - **Constructor Function**: automatically called when an object of class is created ot init. the object. **NOTE**: class can have more than 1 constructor, but must **HAVE DEFAULT CONSTRUCTOR.**
+            - **Constructor delegation**: In c++ a constructor in a class can call another constructor in the same class.
+        - **Destructor Function**: member function automatically called when an object is destroyed.
+In c++ its, "~className".
+Only 1 is allowed.